By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Beyond simply immersing travelers in their surroundings, train travel also offers steep environmental benefits, particularly in comparison to plane and car travel.
 Since trains still burn a significant amount of fuel, what exactly makes trains so much more sustainable?

-According to the formerly published National Geographic Green Guide, you roughly double your emissions if you drive across the country instead of fly.
-If you take the train, then you’ll cut carbon dioxide (CO2) by half compared to planes.
-Even though the train may be a big carbon emitter, it’s designed to carry a lot of passengers, so the per capita emissions are much lower.
+Even though the train may be a big carbon emitter, it’s designed to carry a lot more passengers than either cars or domestic jets, so the per capita emissions are much lower.
+And trains are increasingly being powered by electricity.
 Train travel isn’t just a sustainable alternative to flying, it’s also vastly better for the environment than driving.

-Based on research conducted by BEIS/Defra Greenhouse Gas Conversion Factors in 2019, domestic flights are responsible for the highest carbon emissions, at 133g per capita, with long-haul flights coming in second at 102g.
-Cars with four passengers emit 43g/capita, however if cars only carry one person, they jump ahead of flights at 171g.
+Based on research conducted by UK Government, Department for Energy Security and Net Zero in 2022, domestic flights are responsible for the highest carbon emissions, at 246g per capita, with long-haul flights coming in at 148g.
+Gas-powered cars with four passengers emit 43g/capita, however if cars only carry one person, they jump ahead of flights at 171g.
 Emissions from trains vary based on the type of train and route.
-Domestic rail came out to 41g/person, while the Eurostar experienced a significant drop with only 6g/person.
+Domestic rail came out to 35g/person, while the Eurostar experienced a significant drop with only 4g/person.

 The environmental benefits of trains may be outweighed by other factors at first glance when it comes to ease of travel.
 Trains have a reputation of being slower and more expensive, and often outdated.
 Thus, travelers are put in the position of choosing between affordable travel and environmental sustainability.
-This is setting out to change, though, with many countries jumping on the train, figuratively that is, to make train travel cheaper, faster, and more modern.
+This is changing, though, with many countries jumping on the train, figuratively that is, to make train travel cheaper, faster, and more modern.

 The rise of bullet trains, an experience once just associated with Japan, where they are known as the shinkansen, are setting out to make train travel more efficient.
 The fastest bullet trains can travel up to 200mph (320kph).
 New lines are currently underway in Japan, as well as Germany, Spain, France, India, and China.
 In the United Kingdom, the new High Speed 2 trains are underway and by the time they’re launched in the early 2030s, they’ll hold the title of the world’s fastest conventional trains.

 Train systems are being revitalized to reduce their carbon emissions.
-Major train lines, especially in Europe, are run by electricity.
+Many major train lines, especially in Europe, are run by electricity.
 When coupled with electricity generated by renewable energy sources, rails have the potential to be carbon-free.
 Other alternatives include trains running on hydrogen or batteries.

 There are still great strides to be made, as many trains still run on diesel – 90% in the US and Canada.
 However, even many diesel trains are underdoing green modernization.
 Alstom, a UK-based sustainable travel company, for example, is helping renovate existing trains with tabletops made from recycled plastic bottles and biodegradable carpets, while recycling old parts to create a circular economy.